snmp161/ssh-man/README.md

 Usage: $ ssh-man hostname

-When hostname is a same hostname from Ansible inventory file
+When hostname is a same hostname inside Ansible inventory file